MK14: Specification

 The computer is based around National Semiconductor's SC/MP CPU (INS8060) and shipped with 256 bytes of random-access memory (RAM) and 512 bytes of read-only memory (ROM) as standard.
 It used an eight or nine digit red light-emitting diode (LED) seven segment display although only eight digits were usable, there was also optional VDU supporting 32×16 text or 64×64 graphics.

 Input was by a 20-key keyboard and reset switch.

-Cassette-based and PROM storage were optional extras; a sound card was not included but a design for one was provided.
+Cassette-based storage was supported by software included in the MK14 monitor, with a separate Science of Cambridge cassette interface board used to store programs and data on a tape recorder.

-The on-board RAM could be increased in two ways; by the addition of an INS8154N RAM/IO chip providing an additional 128 bytes of RAM along with 16 I/O lines, and also a further 256 bytes by adding two 256 × 4 bit RAM chips giving a maximum of 640 bytes on board.
-These memory spaces were not contiguous in the memory map.
-It was possible to connect off-board RAM giving a 2170 bytes total.
+The on-board RAM could be increased from 256 bytes in two ways: by adding two further 256 × 4-bit 2111 RAM chips, giving an additional 256 bytes, and by adding the optional INS8154 RAM/I/O chip, which provided 128 bytes of RAM as well as I/O lines.
+This gave a maximum of 640 bytes of RAM on board.
+A contemporary Practical Electronics review mentioned making a further 1.5K of RAM available at X200–X7FF, giving a total of 2,176 bytes of RAM.
+Williamson and Dale give the corresponding MK14 memory-map basis, showing six 256-byte unused blocks available for expansion, and their Appendix C gives the 1½K memory-expansion circuit.